 Frequently Asked Questions

 Yes.
-Go to our computer processor website BS&A Software by clicking the highlighted words.
-You will need to go to "Sign Up" to create a user name and password that will identify you as the owner of the property.
+Click on the green button that says "Click Here for Property Info".
+You may need to create a user name and password that will identify you as the owner of the property.
 One parcel # can be assigned free look ups with each user id.
-If you are looking at more than one parcel #, there is a $2 per parcel look up fee.
+If you want to look at more than one parcel #, there is a $2 per parcel look up fee.

 If you are in need of financial assistance, there are some things that we can check to see if you might qualify for some help: